What are Kidney Packs Useful for?

 - Pain in the back, stomach or side

 How do Ginger Kidney Packs Work?

-- Ginger kidney packs assist kidney and adrenal function by strongly increasing blood circulation and movement of body fluids and getting rid of stagnation in these areas.
+- Ginger kidney packs assist kidney and adrenal function by strongly increasing blood circulation and movement of body fluids, they can assist with stagnation in these areas.

-- The strong continuous heat from the ginger and hot water penetrates deep into the body by dilating blood vessels to move stagnant fluid, helping to break up accumulated mucous, fatty and mineral deposits.
+- The strong continuous heat from the ginger and hot water penetrates deep into the body by dilating blood vessels to, help break up accumulated mucous, fatty and mineral deposits.
 Ginger also penetrates easily into the body.

 When Shouldn’t you use a Ginger Kidney Pack?

 - If the bowels aren’t moving at least once a day